sebv/node-wd-sync/doc/COFFEE-DOC.md

 This uses the [wd-zombie](http://sebv/node-wd-zombie.git) module, which implements the wd interface using [Zombie](http://github.com/assaf/zombie).

-In this mode, no need to run selenium-server.
+In this mode, no need to run the Selenium server.

 ```coffeescript
 {wd,Wd} = require 'wd-sync'